 I believe yin yoga is particularly awesome way to practice mindful movement and strengthen your interoceptive sense.
 Yin is a quiet, contemplative practice that cultivates deep stillness.
 Long-held poses allow you to slow down and ‘tune in’ to what’s happening in the body.
 You allow yourself to move from one internal sensation to another without getting ‘stuck’ on one.
 There’s also less focus on getting yin asanas ‘right’.
 What’s ‘right’ for the teacher or the latest Insta-yogi many not be ‘right’ for you.
 Instead you listen to your body and sit with the sensations.

 There’s no denying that practicing interoception – feeling instead of thinking – is tough at first.
 But that’s the same as anything that’s worth doing in life.
 And practice makes perfect – every time you flex your interceptive muscle, even for a few moments, you’re creating and strengthening neural connections so it’s easier next time.

 So next time you’re on the mat, rather than trying to copy flexi Becky, reconnect with yourself and tune in to what’s happening inside you.
 I promise that your body, and your mind, will thank you for it.

-I’ll be delving into interoception as part of my upcoming yin yoga teacher training module – The Energy Body.
+We’ll be practicing this in my upcoming yin yoga teacher training module – Yin Fundamentals.
 Click here to find out more and to secure your discounted ‘early bird’ space.